 The diversity of human practices associated with observing the skies, and the variety of manifestations of astronomy in human culture, present some substantial challenges in carrying out comparative assessments of the associated heritage.
 The information on this portal highlights a range of general issues and the forum exists to help interested professionals discuss ways forward.

 A key issue for those concerned specifically with increasing the amount of astronomical heritage recognised on the WHL is in identifying where cultural and scientific ‘value’ lies.
-The ICOMOS-IAU Thematic Study on astronomical heritage identified two interrelated key issues in recognising Outstanding Universal Value (OUV) relating to astronomy:
+The first ICOMOS-IAU Thematic Study on astronomical heritage identified two interrelated key issues in recognising Outstanding Universal Value (OUV) relating to astronomy:

 - First, there is a significant dichotomy between 'traditional' perceptions of what makes heritage valuable, based largely upon its value as architecture, art, etc, and those that apply to science heritage, where alteration with time is inevitable and inherent and tends to add value rather than depleting it.